How is baby formula regulated?

-The U.S. Food and Drug Administration (FDA) is responsible for the standards in food that is manufactured in the United States.
-Because infant formula is the primary, if not only, source of nutrition for many children under the age of 12 months, it is the FDA's responsibility to regulate its commercial production to ensure nutrients and food safety.
-Baby formula companies have to register with the FDA before they can market any of their product.
+Every country regulates infant formula through local food health and safety laws and guidelines.
+Because infant formula is the primary, if not only, source of nutrition for many children under the age of 12 months, most governments and health agencies are keen to impose strict regulations on how it's produced and may require companies to register before.
+Baby formula companies have to register with the FDA before they can market any of their products.

-Another requirement established by the FDA concerns food safety.
-One rule is the universal use of a “use by” date on all baby formulas.
+In terms of safety, regulations usually require a “use by” date on all baby formulas.
 This means that the product must be consumed on or before the date stamped on the package.
 Any consumption after that date can have consequences to your baby.
 The nutritional value will decrease as the product will start to deteriorate and go bad.
-There are also health and safety concerns with expired product.
+There are also health and safety concerns with expired products.

 Edited and reposted from April 2018